 Even on vacation I struggle with goal-setting and achievement.

 I love to bird watch.
 But what sort of spotting should give me the most satisfaction?
-A half- glimpse of a small blue bird flickering behind enormous leaves or a dinosaur shadow of a rhinosaurus hornbill?
+A half- glimpse of what what might possibly be a rhinosaurus hornbill or a face to face conversation with what definitely is a common sparrow?

 And if I see nine, ten, fourteen curved-bill spidereaters for a furtive millisecond each, have I truly seen one at all?
 Could I pick it